magento/merchdocs/src/payment/paypal.md

 ## PayPal payment gateways

-A payment gateway is an intermediary between customer and bank, it's an electronic payment service that authorizes credit and debit card transactions.
+A payment gateway is a merchant service provided by an e-commerce application service provider that authorizes credit card or direct payments processing.
+They work as intermediaries between customers and banks.

 Payment gateways are available in online and offline environments.
 Payments can be accepted by phone, online, or through a mobile app.
 The transaction is sent to the service provider's processing system and then sent to the customer's bank for verification and confirmation.
-If verified, the merchant receives the payment without having direct contact with his client's bank account.
+If verified, the merchant receives the payment without having direct contact with the customer's bank account.

-There are two types of payment gateways - direct and hosted.
+There are two types of payment gateways---direct and hosted.

-- Direct payment gateway allows users to enter their card details in the store itself.
+- Direct payment gateways allow users to enter their card details on the store website.
-- Hosted payment gateway redirects user to hosted payment page.
+- Hosted payment gateways redirect users to a hosted payment page, outside of the store website.

 The payment gateway provides security and protection for all parties involved in a transaction.